Date: Monday-Wednesday, July 23-25, 2018, 9:30am-5:30pm

 - Single with daily breakfast: $124 per night

 - Double with daily breakfast: $62 per person, per night*

 *Please note that if you are traveling alone and have registered for double accommodations, we will do our best to match you with another same gender participant.
 If one is not available you will be upgraded to single accommodations and charged at that rate.

 I’m a massage therapist – can I receive continuing education hours for this training and retreat?

 Yes.
 Bodywork for Depression & Anxiety is NCBMTB Approved and massage therapists will receive 21 CE hours.
-You will receive a certificate of completion electronically to submit to your state licensing board or for recertification with the NCBTMB.
+You will receive a certificate of completion electronically to submit to your state licensing board, professional association or for recertification with the NCBTMB.